Wes MacAleer

-Wes MacAleer (born 12 February 1944) is a Canadian former politician, who was a member of the Legislative Assembly of Prince Edward Island from 1996 to 2007.
+Wes MacAleer (born 12 February 1944) is a former Canadian politician, who was a member of the Legislative Assembly of Prince Edward Island from 1996 to 2007.

 Educated at Saint Dunstan's University, MacAleer is a former newspaper publisher.
 He spent 18 years in the Northwest Territories, where he helped introduce cable television and satellite communications technology.
+He ran in the Yellowknife South district in the 1979 Northwest Territories general election and finished second.
 As a politician, he represented the electoral district of Charlottetown-Spring Park and was a member of the Progressive Conservative Party.
 MacAleer served in the provincial cabinet as Minister of Economic Development and Tourism.